-Legal Notice - Ricardo Fisas Natura Bissé Foundation® / Fundación Ricardo Fisas Natura Bissé® September 2020.
+Legal Notice - Ricardo Fisas Natura Bissé Foundation / Fundación Ricardo Fisas Natura Bissé® SEPTEMBER 2020.

 All rights reserved.
-The partial or full reproduction of these materials, or the incorporation thereof into a computer system, or their transmission in any form by any means, be it electronic, mechanical, by photocopy, by recording, or otherwise, without the prior written authorization of Ricardo Fisas Natura Bissé Foundation® / Fundación Ricardo Fisas Natura Bissé® is prohibited.
+The partial or full reproduction of these materials, or the incorporation thereof into a computer system, or their transmission in any form by any means, whether electronic, mechanical, photocopy, facsimile, recording or other means, without the prior written authorization of Ricard Fisas Natura Bisse Foundation / Fundacion Ricard Fisas Natura Bisse is prohibited.

-Zephyr Creates © January 2020, by design.
+Zephyr Creates © JANUARY 2020, by design.

-Shutterstock, iStock and/or Ricardo Fisas Natura Bissé Foundation® / Fundación Ricardo Fisas Natura Bissé® © September 2020, for the photographs.
+Shutterstock, Adobe Stock and / or Ricardo Fisas Natura Bissé Foundation © SEPTEMBER 2020, for the photographs.

-All the information contained in these materials is intended only to provide general skin care guidance.
+The information contained in these materials is intended only to provide general skin care guidance.
 These materials are not a substitute for consulting with a physician or other qualified medical professional.
-If you have any questions about the medical propriety of using these kinds of products, please consult with a physician or other qualified medical professional or with your professional aesthetician specialized in skin care treatments for cancer patients.
-Ricardo Fisas Natura Bissé Foundation® / Fundación Ricardo Fisas Natura Bissé® not responsible for any improper use of these guidelines neither for the cosmetic products the consumer may choose.
-These materials are subject to continuous updates.
-Oncology skin care addresses more than the external appearance of skin.
+If you have any questions about the seguidelines, or if you have any concerns about the medical propriety of using these products, please consult with a physician or other qualified medical professional or with your professional aesthetician trained in skin care treatments for cancer patients.
+This material is subject to continuous updates.
+Fundación Ricardo Fisas Natura Bissé has tested these guidelines with products and treatments of the Natura Bissée brand.
+Not responsible for any improper use of these guidelines or their use with products of other brands.

+Oncology Skin Care addresses more than the external appearance of skin.
 The care and health of the skin while undergoing cancer treatment may be connected to the state of one's mental and physical well-being.
 The Ricardo Fisas Natura Bissé Foundation is committed to helping those going through their cancer journey find balance and navigate common physical and emotional side effects of cancer treatments through skin care.